 The EDU Team developed a poster that guides patients on the appropriate use of the emergency department using the visual aid of a "stoplight."
 The Emergency Department Stoplight Poster is available in various sizes, free of charge, for your organizations' use.
-To reserve your posters, click the following link:
+To reserve your posters, pleaseclick here.

 Strategies related to improving access to primary care physicians were used in a successful pilot program with Oakland Southfield Physicians and Blue Care Network.
 To access the Toolkit items used in the EDU Pilot, please click on the following links:

-For helpful tips on how to use the Toolkit, please click on the following Implementation Guide.
+For helpful tips on how to use the Toolkit, please read the following Implementation Guide.
 To learn more about the GDAHC EDU Pilot, please see the EDU Pilot Description and the PCP Access Pilot Background (click here to access the detailed version).

-The EDU Team also developed tips on when to use the emergency room, which can be accessed by clicking here.
+The EDU Team also developed tips on when to use the emergency room, which can be accessed here.

 To view a list of the Emergency Department Utilization Team members, click here.

 Patient Experience of Care Workgroup

 The Michigan Patient Experience of Care Workgroup was formed in partnership with Alliance for Health from west Michigan to expand the number of practices measuring patient experience of care and to assist practices in implementing activities to improve patients’ care experiences.
 To view a list of Patient Experience of Care Workgroup members, click here.